Countable and uncountable nouns 2

 Read the explanation to learn more.

 A few and a bit of or a little mean some.
+Often we feel this amount is enough or more than we expected.
 We use a few with plural nouns and a bit of or a little with uncountable nouns.

 I have a few ideas.